The Most Diet-Obsessed Places in the Word

 8. Lebanon (Google Score: 74)

-Lebanon is known for its traditional Mediterranean-style diet, but like searchers in many locations around the world, searchers in Lebanon were interested in learning about the Keto diet.
+Lebanon is known for its traditional Mediterranean-style diet (think Falafel, Humus and Tabouleh), but like searchers in many locations around the world, searchers in Lebanon were interested in learning about the Keto diet.
 In recent years, there has been some concern that Lebanon is shifting away from its healthy traditional diet towards a more typically Western pattern high in fats, sugars, and refined foods.

 9. Canada (Google Score: 70)